 A customer timeline is a powerful way to keep track of your customers’ activity and engagement with your business across all channels.

-From identifying key touchpoints in the customer lifecycle, to leveraging data-driven strategies for personalization, let’s explore deeper into why having a clear picture of your customers’ journeys is important.
+From identifying key touchpoints in the customer lifecycle to leveraging data-driven strategies for personalization, let’s understand why having a clear picture of your customers’ journeys is important.

 Key Takeaways